What to look for examining a vinyl record – The Vinyl Inspector

 Examine the vinyl

-View records critically in good natural light, tilting to catch reflections which reveal any defects in the vinyl surface.
+View records critically in good natural light or under a strong lamp, tilting to catch reflections which reveal any defects in the vinyl surface.
 In a shop, ask if you can take the record to the window.

-- The start of the first track on each side is where the first needle drop occurs and where damage is most likely to occur, causing cause clicks and pops.
-It is also where greasy fingerprints encouraged collection of dust and grit.
-The first four or five revs may be worse than the rest of the record, and will benefit most from use of a proper record cleaning machine.
+- The start of the first track on each side is where the first needle drop occurs and where damage is most likely to occur, clicks, pops, greasy fingerprints which attract dust and grit.
+The first four or five revolutions may be worse than the rest of the record, and will benefit most from use of a proper record cleaning machine.

 - You may see a swathe of scuffs – fine hairline surface scratches – caused by records not being returned to their protective sleeves, and rubbing against other materials.
 On a heavy pressing (160gm+) these will probably not sound, but on a thin record with a shallow groove cut, occasionally they do.

+Needle scratches .
 Radiogram and record player arms in the 1950’s tracked at 8 gm up to 20 gm (compared to the modern 2 gm or less) and scratched deep if the tonearm was jogged.
-Needle scratches should be felt with fingertip and/or fingernail.
+These should be felt with fingertip and/or fingernail.
 If you can feel it, you will most certainly hear it.
-If you can’t feel it, it will most likely either be inaudible, or at worst cause a soft pop.
+If you can’t feel it, it will most likely either be inaudible, or at worst cause a soft repeating pop.

 The growth of hobby- hifi in the late Sixties and Seventies, with light weight tone-arms, considerably reduced risk of scratching, but the damage may already have been done by previous owners.